-Promoting digital literacy and collaboration through game development
+Promoting digital literacy and collaboration through game development.

-Each year, OGPC announces a new theme (such as “Urban Planning”, “Internal Obstacles” and “What Makes a Hero?”)
-A team’s primary objective is to build a game that explores that theme and share it at the OGPC main event.
-To build their game, teams must design the gameplay rules and goals, write a story and develop characters, create art for the visuals, record sound and music and write computer code to make it all work.
-Then, at the main event, they must present their work to professional judges and “sell” their product.
+OGPC is a video game development competition for middle school and high school students that encourages teamwork while having loads of fun.
+Each year, OGPC announces a new theme, such as “Urban Planning”, “Internal Obstacles” and “Disaster Recovery.”
+Teams design the game rules and goals, write stories and characters, create visual art, record sound effects and music, and write computer code to make it all work.
+Then, at the main event, they present their work to professional judges and each other.

 Game creation through OGPC encompasses the entire STEAM focus (Science, Technology, Engineering, Art and Design, and Mathematics) in one unified program.
 It bridges the disciplines in a way that most academic courses do not and encourages students with different talents to work together.